Geo-technical engineers analyse soil, rock, groundwater and other earth materials prior to major construction projects.

 Salaries typically range depending on location and level of responsibility.
 Salaries and career options improve with chartered status.

 Qualifications and Training

 To become a Geotechnical Engineer you will need specific qualifications, which are offered by a limited number of UK universities.

-To get onto a degree course, you need good GCSE and A-level grades or equivalent such as Scottish Nationals or Highers, or the Welsh Baccalaureate.
-Relevant degree subjects include earth, physical, mathematical and applied sciences and engineering.
-The following subjects are particularly relevant:
+To get onto a degree course, you need GCSE and A-level grades A*-C or equivalent such as Scottish Nationals or Highers, or the Welsh Baccalaureate.
+Relevant degree subjects include Geology, Geophysics/geotechnology, Engineering geology, and Mineral/mining engineering.

 There are a number of first degree geoscience courses accredited by the Geological Society.
 By completing an accredited degree, you usually qualify for membership (Fellowship) of the society after gaining relevant postgraduate experience.
 This is also the route to become a chartered geologist (CGeol), after a period of professional development and experience.

 If you have a background in civil engineering or the sciences, it is sometimes possible to enter the field through the Institution of Civil Engineers (ICE) or the Institute of Materials, Minerals and Mining (IOM3).